 A director's life policy is designed to pay out a cash lump sum in the event of the insured individual's death.
 In addition, most director policies will also payout if the insured is diagnosed with a terminal illness with less than 12 months to live.

 Similarly to personal plans, some providers allow you to choose between level, increasing or decreasing cover, depending on your requirements.

 Can I include critical illness cover?

-In addition, equity partners, i.e. shareholders in a limited company but aren't employed by the business can't take out a policy either.
+In addition, equity partners, i.e. shareholders in a limited company but aren't employed by the business, can't take out a policy either.

-This type of life insurance is especially suited to:
+Relevant life insurance is especially suited to:

 - Contractors and management consultants who deliver their services via a limited company

 One of the significant benefits of a relevant life policy over a group scheme is that you can, with some insurers, get cover for up to 30x your annual remuneration, depending on your age.

 - Age 16-39 = 30 x total remuneration

 - Age 40-49 = 20 x total remuneration